-Superdry were focused on delivering a better shopping experience for their customers and rolled out 600 Endless Aisle iPads in the hands of their store teams.
-These are being used in the entire store estate from flagship to airport stores.
+Superdry were focused on delivering a better shopping experience for their customers and rolled out 600 Endless Aisle iPads to their store teams.
+These are being used throughout their bricks and mortar stores, from flagship to airport.

 Regatta are a leading provider of outdoor wear across their brands Regatta, Craghoppers and Dare2b.
-They were keen to incorporate digital content into the store experience, introducing digital signage to drive footfall and sales.
+They were keen to incorporate digital content into the store experience, introducing digital signage to drive footfall as well as sales.